apache/nuttx/configs/lm3s6965-ek/README.txt

 ^^^^

   NuttX is built using command-line make.
-It can be used with an IDE, but some effort will be required to create the project (There is a simple RIDE project in the RIDE subdirectory).
+It can be used with an IDE, but some effort will be required to create the project.
 Here are a few tip before you start that effort:

   1) Select the toolchain that you will be using in your .config file
   2) Start the NuttX build at least one time from the Cygwin command line